Keswick, South Australia: Keswick Cricket Club

 Keswick Cricket Club was founded in November 1942, with the principle of, “giving anyone who wants to play a game of cricket, an opportunity to play”.
 At this time, the Keswick Branch of the Catholic Young Men's Society combined with the Glenelg Branch of the Catholic Young Men's Society to form a cricket team to participate in the Catholic Young Men's Society Cricket Association Competition.

 KCC now fields 4 teams in the Adelaide & Suburban Cricket Association.
 Matches are played on hard-wicket and turf surfaces around the Adelaide metropolitan area.
 Keswick Juniors fields U10, U12 and U14 sides in the South Central Junior Cricket Association, and a team in the Adelaide Strikers Girls League.

 Heritage-listed buildings

 The Headquarters Building of Keswick Barracks was added to the former Register of the National Estate on 28 September 1982 and to the Australian Commonwealth Heritage List on 22 June 2004.

-The original Richmond Primary School building attained local heritage status from the City of West Torrens on 2 October 2008.
+The first building of Richmond Primary School was granted local heritage status from the City of West Torrens on 2 October 2008.